pvandervelde/zinger/engineering.md

 * System redundancy
 * Monitoring
 * Bumpers on all sides to reduce damage in case of hitting anything.
+  * Bumpers should wrap around so that they can't get caught on things
+  * Maybe add a pull sensor on the bumper in case a bumper gets caught
 * Cliff sensors to detect drop offs
 * Sensors for detecting obstacles.
 When approaching an obstacle, either turn away from it or slow down and come to a stop near the obstacle
 * Laser ground sensor (like a laser mouse) for ground tracking and speed / rotation
+* IMU
 * Combine multiple sensors for travel speeds and rotations
 * For IR detectors we may have to change the sensitivity, e.g. when we are in a corner we'll see a lot of detections, this will overload our processing.
 In the open field we can